JackGammack/Mobile-Computing-Assignments/README.txt

-For extra credit, we did Multiple Galleries, so each animal has its own gallery.
+For extra credit, we did Full Enemy Type